tschanzt/sale-workflow/sale_double_validation/readme/DESCRIPTION.rst

 This module adds an option to enable two steps validation.

-When a minimal amount is reached on a Sale order, if a salesman confirm the sale.
-The sale order will be set to "To approve" state and will require a Sales manager to Approve it.
+If a salesperson confirms a sale order which is a certain amount, the sale order will be set to "To approve" state and will require a Sales manager to approve it.

-This module is base on the purchase option for two levels validation in module `purchase`.
+This module is based on the purchase option for two levels validation in module `purchase`.